29 Jan Stamp Duties

 Higher rate for corporate bodies

-Residential properties bought for over £500,000 are subject to SDLT at the rate of 15% where the property is acquired by a non-natural person such as a company, partnership or collective investment scheme.
+Residential properties for over £500,000 are subject to SDLT at the rate of 15% where the property acquires by a non-natural person such as a company, partnership, or collective investment scheme.
 For sales in the period: 22 March 2012 to 19 March 2014 the 15% rate of SDLT only applied to properties sold for £2 million or more where the buyer was a non-natural person.

 Higher rates for additional properties

 You’ll usually have to pay 3% on top of the normal SDLT rates if buying a new residential property means you’ll own more than one.

 As announced at Autumn Budget 2017, the government will legislate in Finance Bill 2017-18 to improve the operation of the Higher Rates of SDLT by granting relief from tax in certain cases where:

 - a court order issued on a divorce or dissolution of a civil partnership prevents someone from disposing of their interest in a main residence

 - a spouse buys property from their spouse

 - a person buys a property in a child’s name or on a child’s behalf, where they are doing so in their capacity as the deputy of that child